 In review, Barron’s primarily publishes financially related news with minimal bias in wording such as this: Oil Prices Are Falling Because Fears of a Glut in Supplies Are Growing.
-Barron’s places a strong emphasis on investing with some calling them the best investment magazine.
-All stories reviewed were properly sourced to credible outlets or through quotations from first-hand interviews or from analysts and experts.
-All stories reviewed also contained bylines and were labeled appropriately as opinion or news.
+Barron’s places a strong emphasis on investing, with some calling them the best investment magazine.
+All stories reviewed were properly sourced to credible outlets or through quotations from first-hand interviews or analysts and experts.
+All stories reviewed also contained bylines and were labeled appropriately as opinions or news.

 Editorially, Barron’s tends to lean right, with criticism of Democratic financial policies as well as Democratic Socialism.
 They also do not always agree with President Trump’s policies, such as this: The Dow Drops 99 Points Because the Trade War Threatens to Stay Awhile.
 In general, Barron’s reports financial news with low bias, and even opinion pieces use minimally loaded language.
 However, they clearly favor the right through lower regulations and tax philosophies.

 Overall, we rate Barron’s Right-Center Biased based on an economic philosophy that more closely aligns with the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 5/22/2019)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 5/22/2019) Updated (12/02/2023)